15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 10 Colorado 20 Iowa 30 North Carolina 40 Tennessee 50 Mississippi

-One of America’s greatest-ever comedians of the last century, George Burns, who over 70 years brought happiness to millions, once said of family: “Happiness is having a large, loving, caring, close-knit family… in another city.”
+George Burns, one of America’s greatest 20th-century comedians who brought happiness to millions for 70 years, once said of family, “Happiness is having a large, loving, caring, close-knit family … in another city.”

-Chuckles aside, why is a “loving, caring, close-knit” family important to your happiness?
+Chuckles aside, why is a “loving, caring, close-knit” family important for happiness?

-Scientific studies say this: Family (usually) provides financial stability in our early years, meeting our basic needs and so allowing us to grow – physically, mentally, and emotionally.
-Year-on-year studies have even found family bonds mattered more to people than income.
+Scientific studies say this: Family (usually) provides financial stability in our early years, meeting our basic needs and so allowing us to grow—physically, mentally, and emotionally.
+Year after year, studies have found family bonds matter more to people than income.

-One of the primary reasons why family is important is support, and it’s not just a one-way street.
-One study found nearly 70% of parents depend on their children for emotional support, which is known to counter stress, depressive symptoms, and low self-esteem.
-Another survey found more than 60% of participants said their sibling was their best friend.
+primary reason family is important is support, and it’s not just a one-way street.
+One study found that nearly 70% of parents depend on their children for emotional support, which is known to counter stress, depressive symptoms, and low self-esteem.
+Another survey found that more than 60% of participants said their sibling was their best friend.

-For our calculations into the happiest state in the U.S., we looked at the states where the highest percentage of the population lived within a family environment.
+For our calculations in determining the happiest state, we considered states in which high percentages of the population lived within a family environment.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile